ChanJianHao/SubMe/README.md

 ## Why use our tool?
 Firstly, its free!
 Other similar products, such as ![Veed](https://www.veed.io/pricing), are paid services with restrictions on video length.
 We offer a completely free service with no restrictions on video length.

 Secondly, our tool significantly speeds up the runtime of Autosub.
 As a free service, the GPU-enabled Google Colab environment (which is what we are using now) is significantly faster than a GPU-enabled MacBook Pro, Lenovo Legion and Lenovo Thinkpad, contributing to greater time savings.

-Furthermore, without the need to provision and maintain expensive hardware, users will also enjoy greater cost savings.
-Moreover, our tool will also help the less fortunate, such as those with hearing disabilities, to decipher what is being spoken in videos and movies.
+Thirdly, without the need to provision and maintain expensive hardware, users will also enjoy greater cost savings.
+Moreover, you will no longer have to worry about overheated machines or exorbitant electricity bills.

+Lastly, our tool will also help the less fortunate, such as those with hearing disabilities, to decipher what is being spoken in videos and movies.
 ## Getting Started
 - Click on <a href="https://colab.research.google.com/github/ChanJianHao/SubMe/blob/master/SubMe.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> to open the notebook in Google Colab. <br>
 - Follow the instructions on the notebook